 The majority of the blood supply for biceps femoris comes from branches of the deep femoral artery (perforating arteries and medial circumflex femoral artery).
 Additional supply comes from the inferior gluteal and superior lateral genicular arteries.

 In general, the biceps femoris muscle acts on both the knee and hip joints.
 Although, due to its attachments, the short head of this muscle acts only on the knee joint while the long head acts on both.

 When acting on the hip joint, biceps femoris produces the movement of hip extension.
 This action is the strongest when the trunk is bent forward and is to be brought in an upright position.
+The biceps femoris is also sometimes described as assisting with external rotation (when the hip joint is in an extended position).
 When acting at the knee joint, the most prominent action of the biceps femoris muscle is flexion of the leg.
 This occurs when the lower limb is in an anatomical position.
 In contrast, when the knee is semiflexed, biceps femoris acts to produce external rotation of the leg at the knee.

 Together with other hamstring muscles, biceps femoris stabilizes pelvis, especially during the forward flexion of the trunk occurs.
 Therefore it has a major role in the gait cycle.
 Its most important antagonist is the quadriceps femoris muscle which is nearly three times stronger than the hamstrings.

 To expand your knowledge check out our learning materials about the muscles of the hip and thigh.
 You can expand your knowledge with the video tutorials and actively test yourself with our integrated quizzes.